VectorInstitute/vector-inference/docs/index.md

 # Vector Inference: Easy inference on Slurm clusters

-This repository provides an easy-to-use solution to run inference servers on [Slurm](https://slurm.schedmd.com/overview.html)-managed computing clusters using [vLLM](https://docs.vllm.ai/en/latest/). **All scripts in this repository runs natively on the Vector Institute cluster environment**.
+This repository provides an easy-to-use solution to run inference servers on [Slurm](https://slurm.schedmd.com/overview.html)-managed computing clusters using [vLLM](https://docs.vllm.ai/en/stable/). **This package runs natively on the Vector Institute cluster environment**.
 To adapt to other environments, follow the instructions in [Installation](#installation).

+**NOTE**: Supported models on Killarney are tracked [here](vec_inf/config/README.md)

 ## Installation